I'm a professor of computer

 & Operations Research, 51(2014) pp 282-301.

-MaxCLQ for MaxClique
+for MaxClique

-- Combining Incremental Upper Bound and MaxSAT
+- Combining Incremental Upper Bound and MaxSAT reasoning for MaxClique

-MaxSAT reasoning is powerful in computing upper bounds for the cardinality of
+MaxSAT reasoning is powerful in computing upper

-a maximum clique of a graph.
-However, existing upper bounds based on MaxSAT reasoning have two drawbacks: (1) at every node of
+upper bounds based on MaxSAT reasoning have two drawbacks: (1) at every node of

-the search tree, MaxSAT reasoning has to be performed
+the search tree, MaxSAT reasoning has to be performed from scratch to compute

-from scratch to compute an upper bound and is time-consuming; (2) due to the
+an upper bound and is time-consuming; (2) due to the NP-hardness of the MaxSAT

-NP-hardness of the MaxSAT problem, MaxSAT reasoning generally cannot be complete at a node of
+problem, MaxSAT reasoning generally cannot be complete at a node of a search tree,

-space.
-We thus propose an incremental upper bound and combine it with MaxSAT reasoning to remedy the two drawbacks.
-The new
+propose an incremental upper bound and combine it with MaxSAT reasoning to

-approach is used to develop an efficient branch-and-bound algorithm for MaxClique, called IncMaxCLQ, which is very efficient and closes an additional DIMACS instance (hamming10-4.clq)
+branch-and-bound algorithm for MaxClique, called IncMaxCLQ, which is very efficient and closes an additional DIMACS instance (hamming10-4.clq)

 in less than 7 days on an INTEL